Don’t forget that casting directors have seen everything.

 Maybe you work best always ‘in character.’
-Then after the audition is finished you break out of character and say: ‘thanks for bringing me in,’ and then leave.
+Then after the audition is finished you break out of character and say: ‘Thanks for bringing me in.’ and leave.

-Maybe you need to go in as ‘you’ and say hello, suss out the room, hear what casting has to say and then do the audition.
+Maybe you need to go in as ‘you’, say hello, suss out the room, hear what casting has to say and then do the audition.

 There aren’t any rules in acting, but there are lots of guidelines that you, in your practice, can use on any given day.

 Which of your techniques or tricks will best serve you upon entering the room?